 In lab conditions, the pesticides activity can be stretched to a few months.
 But in field conditions, the natural decay of the pesticides will reduce its efficacy after a few weeks.
-Since the life cycle of fleas is 3-4 weeks, we carry out 2 visits at two weeks interval to ensure that pesticide activity is maximal throughout for optimal results.
+Since the life cycle of fleas is 3-4 weeks, we carry out two visits at two week intervals to ensure that pesticide activity is maximal throughout for optimal results.

 Pets at home and flea treatment

-There is a large industry surrounding it.
-Flea treatment products can be found under various formulations: shampoos, once-a-month topicals, aerosol and pump bottle sprays to flea collars.
+There is a large industry surrounding flea treatment and infected pets.
+Flea treatment products can be found under various formulations: shampoos, once-a-month topicals, aerosol and pump bottle sprays, and flea collars.
 There are also non-pesticide based solutions available.

 Veterinarian flea treatment

-The important thing to keep in mind is that every product has been designed with a certain use in mind.
-You cannot use the flea shampoo to treat a rug and flea spray that was designed for direct use on the pet to treat a full home.
+An important factor to keep in mind is that every product has been designed with a certain use in mind.
+You cannot use the flea shampoo to treat a rug, or use flea spray that was designed for direct use on the pet to treat a full home.

-There are a number of essential oil extract that are being used as flea repellent.
-I personally use Tea Tree oil extract , but others use lavender or cedar oil extract.
-The down side is that you need to put a few drops on a daily basis on a piece of fabric (bandana or collar).
+There are a number of essential oil extracts that are used as a flea repellent.
+Here at Inoculand, we recommend Tea Tree oil extract , but others use lavender or cedar oil extract.
+The downside is that you need to put a few drops on a daily basis on a piece of fabric (bandana or collar).

 We can also use scent sachets filled up with dry aromatic plants and place them on the pet sleeping station.

-But all the above should really be done ongoingly as a preventive routine rather that a reactive flea treatment.
+But all the above should really be done as an ongoing treatment – it is a preventive routine rather than a reactive flea treatment.

 This is possibly the easiest thing to do.
-Take the full thing and put it in the washing machine on a long hot wash cycle, above 60 °C. There is of course a chance that such treatment cause damage on certain designs.
-So the alternative to hot washing could be deep freezing: -18 °C for 2-3 days.
+Take the full thing and put it in the washing machine on a long hot wash cycle, above 60 °C. There is of course a chance that such treatment could cause damage to certain designs.
+The alternative to hot washing is deep freezing: -18 °C for 2-3 days.